May 1 is the deadline for high school seniors to accept an offer for college admission.

-Dealing with the Waiting List Unfortunately, colleges don’t let anyone know they’re off the Waiting List until after May 1, which means your child must make a deposit at one of the schools that accepted them.
+Dealing with the Wait List Unfortunately, colleges don’t let anyone know they’re off the Wait List until after May 1, which means your child must make a deposit at one of the schools that accepted them.
 Or they could choose from a couple of other options: attending community college for a year or taking a year to work or intern, usually called a Gap year, then reapplying to a four-year college.

 Revisiting colleges Assuming the above options aren’t what your teen is considering, then it’s essential to visit a few schools, maybe for a second or third time.
 The best way for any high school senior to know if a college is the right fit is to walk around the campus and try to imagine themselves there.
 Definitely take an accepted students tour if it’s available, because the focus will be on helping potential students learn as much as they can about the college and answering their most important questions.

 Talking about it My husband and I tried to listen to our kids when they explained why they did or didn’t want to go to a particular school.
 Though it was hard, we did our best to offer advice only when asked.
 Okay, it was almost impossible for me, but I knew the decision had to be theirs and I didn’t want to be blamed for a wrong choice.

 Of course, this doesn’t mean ignoring the facts, like how much you can afford to help out with tuition.
 My son also says it’s okay to tell your kids if you think they might fit in with the students at one school over another, as long as it’s not about where you like the kids better.